Skip to Main Content

 Trips

-There are three types of trips planned: walking tours, museum walks and talks, and a bus trip.
+There are three types of trips planned: museum walks and talks, walking tours, and bus trips.

 Museum Walks and Talks